nginxo/Eurovision-Launchpad/README.md

 # Eurovision Launchpad Controller

-A comprehensive control system for managing Eurovision-like live events using a Novation Launchpad Mini, OBS Studio, and VLC media player.
+A comprehensive control system for managing Eurovision-like live events using a Novation Launchpad Mini, or any Launchpad but they aren't fully tested, OBS Studio, and VLC media player.
 This project provides an intuitive interface for switching between camera scenes, controlling background music, and managing special effects during live broadcasts.

 ## ⚠️ Legal Disclaimer

 **This project is NOT affiliated with the European Broadcasting Union (EBU) or Eurovision in any way.** This is an independent, non-commercial project created for educational and entertainment purposes only.
 The name "Eurovision" is used purely for descriptive purposes to indicate the style of event this controller is designed for.

 **This software is provided free of charge and generates no revenue.** The developer assumes no responsibility for any legal issues that may arise from its use.
 Users are responsible for ensuring compliance with all applicable laws and regulations in their jurisdiction.

+## 🔊 Audio Files Source

+This project is based on the official Eurovision Song Contest 2024's OST that is published on Eurovision's Channel.

 ## 🎛️ Features